pipacs/o2/README.md

     connect(o1, SIGNAL(openBrowser(QUrl)), this, SLOT(onOpenBrowser(QUrl)));
     connect(o1, SIGNAL(closeBrowser()), this, SLOT(onCloseBrowser()));

 **Note:** For browserless Twitter authentication, you can use the OXTwitter specialized class which can do Twitter XAuth.
-You will need to additionally provide your Twitter login credentials (username & password) by calling *setXAuthParameters()* before calling *link()*.
+You will need to additionally provide your Twitter login credentials (username & password) before calling *link()*.

 ### Handling Signals